pmaji/data-science-toolkit/eda-and-visualization/eda_and_visualization.md

     -   [Histograms](#histograms)
     -   [Density Plots](#density-plots)

-**NOTE: this is an early work in progress.
-Check back shortly for new additions**

 Introduction
 ============

 The purpose of this document is to serve as a smorgasbord of EDA techniques and visualization tools.
+It is a work in progress, so check back occasionally for new additions.

 Setup
 -----